• Skip to primary navigation

 • Dolmas - Stuffed Grape Leaves Recipe

-The precursor to dolmas is thought to be the Greek thrion" a fig leaf stuffed with sweetened cheese.
+The precursor to dolmas is thought to be the Greek "thrion" a fig leaves or vine leaves stuffed with sweetened cheese.
 Dolmas can be found in Greece, Turkey, Cyprus, the Middle East, Albania, Armenia, Iraq, and Iran.
 How old are dolmas?
 Well, grape cultivation likely originated around 6,000 B.C. in the Near East.
 By 1700 B.C.
 King Hammurabi had established the parameters for wine trade.
 Somewhere along the way grapes reached the southern Mediterranean via the Greek and Phoenician traders.

-Dolmas are very versatile; they can be eaten cold or warm.
+Dolmas are very versatile; they can be eaten cold, warm or room temperature.
 Traditionally dolmas containing meat are eaten warm with a yogurt sauce that is lightly flavored with garlic.
+This is a vegetarian recipe and I like to dip mine in tzatziki.

 Rice filled dolmas are served cold with a drizzling of lemon juice and olive oil.
 Dolmas usually have a combination of spices that are both savory and aromatic, a culinary practice of Arab origins.